killitofx/Blockzilla/CONTRIBUTING.md

 :arrow_right: **[Report issues, unblocked ads or trackers.](https://github.com/zpacman/Blockzilla/issues)**

-###### Tip:
+###### Tips:

-:bulb: Remedy any issues yourself instantly by simply disabling Adblock Plus for the affected website:
+:bulb: Before reporting an issue, make sure that it is in fact Blockzilla that is causing the issue.
+Confirm this by temporarily disabling other lists that you may be subscribed to (including the built in "Tracking Protection" in some browsers).

-:one: Click on the ad blocker's icon, then click for it to be disabled on that specific website.
+:bulb: Remedy any issues yourself instantly by simply disabling your ad blocker for the affected website.

 ## Notes: